Sciss/AudioFile/README.md

 ## properties

 There is a system property `de.sciss.synth.io.AudioFile.DirectMemory` whose value can be set to `true` in order to use direct-memory buffers (`ByteBuffer.allocateDirect`).
-Reading in a 1 GB is around 6% faster with direct memory.
+Reading in a 1.6 GB is around 18% faster with direct memory.
 Direct memory can have the disadvantage that it requires an individual VM switch to adjust the maximum available memory before throwing an out-of-memory error.
 The default is __false__.

+Using an asynchronous file I/O is around 26% slower than synchronous I/O (on JVM).

 For all further information, please refer to the API docs.
 They can be created with `sbt doc`.